If you use PBNs, I’m going to be talking about a technique that I highly recommend you start incorporating as soon as possible: PBN testing.

 Identify a Testcase

-Find a 3rd party website with the following criteria.
+Find a 3rd party URL with the following criteria.

 - It’s in your niche

-To find a testcase, you’ll be using SEMRush.
-This tool allows you to enter in a website, and it will return all the keywords it is currently ranked for.
-It’s an amazing tool for keyword research, I might add.
+To find a testcase, you’ll be using SEMRush or Ahrefs.
+These tools allow you to enter a website, and it will return all the keywords it is currently ranked for.
+This process is also amazing for keyword research, I might add.